nise-open/nise-open.github.io/README.md

 ## 🚀 Deploy via GitHub Pages

-Workflow defined in `.github/workflows/deploy.yml` uses VitePress build and GitHub Pages actions.
-A typical workflow would:
+Automated deployment is configured via [GitHub Actions](.github/workflows/deploy.yml).
+The default workflow uses **bun** for dependency management and build, but you may switch to yarn or npm by adjusting the respective commands in `deploy.yml`.

+Deployment steps:

-1. Trigger on push to `main`
+1. Triggered on push to `main` or manually from the Actions tab.
-2. Checkout, setup Node
-3. `npm ci` → `npm run docs:build`
-4. Deploy `.vitepress/dist` via `configure-pages`, `upload-pages-artifact`, and `deploy-pages`
+2. Install dependencies (`bun install` by default)
+3. Build the site with VitePress (`bun run build`)
+4. Upload and deploy `.vitepress/dist` to GitHub Pages

+You can customize these steps as needed.

 ---

-## 🛠️ Theme & Extensions
+## 🛠️ Theme, Plugins, and Features

-* Contains a custom theme in `.vitepress/theme/`.
+* Custom theme under `.vitepress/theme/` (logo, colors, CSS, etc)
-* Add support for Vue components, styling via CSS.
+* Icon support via `vitepress-plugin-group-icons`
-* You may further integrate plugins like pagefind (search) or shiki code highlighting.
+* English and Chinese UI/UX, including nav, outline, code copy button text, etc.
+* Supports math typesetting, code transformers, and improved code copy UX
+* Favicon, manifest, and mobile support in head meta

 ---

 ## ✍️ Content Guidelines

-* Write Markdown under `/en/` and `/zh/`, mirroring file structure.
+* Write Markdown under `/en/` and `/zh/`, with parallel structure
-* Use frontmatter (`lang`, `title`) as needed.
+* Use appropriate frontmatter (`lang`, `title`) per language
-* You can embed Vue components in Markdown.
+* Vue components can be embedded in Markdown
-* Static assets (logos, icons) go into `public/`.
+* Static assets (logos, icons) go in `public/`

 ---